OpenDSA/OpenDSA/RST/en/RecurTutor/Trace.rst

 .. inlineav:: recurTraceDmnCON ss
    :output: show

-After modeling the domino effect recursively, the two steps in the previous visualization becomes a template solution for general linear recursive questions.
-If we think of tipping over each domino as performing a further step of computation toward the final solution, then this template is capable of solving all linear recursive problems.
-The rules of thumb toward a linear recursive solution can now be summarized as follows:
+This recursive model for the domino effect can be used as a template for the solution to linear recursive functions.
+If we think of tipping over each domino as performing a further step of computation toward the final solution, this approach can solve all linear recursive problems.
+Rember these rules:

-1. Since the first domino has to be tipped over manually, the solution for base case is computed non-recursively.
+1. Since the first domino has to be tipped over manually, the solution for the base case is computed non-recursively.

-2. For any other domino, before any given domino can be tipped over, all preceding dominos have to be tipped over first.
+2. Before any given domino can be tipped over, all preceding dominos have to be tipped over first.

 .. inlineav:: recurTraceSumCON ss